maciejg-git/litewind-alpine-documentation/components/input.md

 }
 props: [
     {
-        name: "clearable",
+        name: "data-clearable",
         type: ["Boolean"],
         default: "false",
         description: "Adds an X button that resets model to the default value.", },
     {
-        name: "useLoader",
+        name: "data-use-loader",
         type: ["Boolean"],
         default: "false",
         description: "Enable or disable the spinner in the input.", },
     {
-        name: "isLoading",
+        name: "data-is-loading",
         type: ["Boolean"],
         default: "false",
         description: "If `true` displays a spinner in the input.
-Spinner should be first enabled in the `useLoader` prop.", },
+Spinner should be first enabled in the `data-use-loader` prop.", },
     {
-        name: "placeholder",
+        name: "data-placeholder",
         type: ["String"],
         default: "empty string",
         description: "Sets the placeholder of the input element.",